Tomat7/ACpower3/README.md

 See some details here https://github.com/Tomat7/ACpower

 Worked, but not widely tested yet.

-See example to find used PINs.
+See example to find some details.

 Pinout for ESP32 Wemos Lolin32.